MuhammadSadi1/CoverPageMaker/README.md

 ✨ About the App
-Cover Page Maker is a lightweight and user-friendly Flutter app designed for Bangladeshi university students.
-It helps create clean, institution-branded cover pages for:
+Cover Page Maker is a lightweight and user-friendly mobile app built with Flutter, tailored for Bangladeshi students from any university.
+It helps you create professional, institution-branded cover pages for:

 📚 Assignments